google-deepmind/mujoco/doc/programming/simulation.rst

 multiplication.
 The function :ref:`mj_local2Global` converts from local body coordinates to global Cartesian coordinates.

-:ref:`mju_negPose` and :ref:`mju_trnVecPose`.
 A pose is a grouping of a 3D position and a unit quaternion orientation.
 There is no separate data structure; the grouping is in terms of logic.
 This represents a position and orientation in space, or in other words a spatial frame.
 Note that OpenGL uses 4-by-4 matrices to represent the same information, except here we use a quaternion for orientation.
 The function mju_mulPose multiplies two poses, meaning that it